Revocable Living Trusts

 |Second Spouse Dies||H & W||Successor Trustee||Children/Heirs|

 The process of dividing the Living Trust into Trust A and Trust B is commonly referred to as the Trust Settlement process.
-This is a critical process that cannot be skipped.
+This is a critical process that cannot be skipped or overlooked.

 When one spouse dies, and a fully-funded Living Trust is in place, there is still work that needs to be done.
 While the assets funded to the Living Trust should not have to be Probated, ignoring this Trust Settlement until the Surviving Spouse dies can have disastrous results for the beneficiaries.